 Using Corn in Recipes

-You can use your corn to make corn chowder or a seafood corn wonton recipe, or you could add it to stews, pasta dishes or rice dishes.
+You can use your corn to make corn chowder or Thai corn fritters, or you could add it to stews, pasta dishes or rice dishes.
 Corn is nice in salads too, perhaps teamed with seafood like tuna or shrimp.
 You can also add corn kernels to soups, either seafood or vegetable ones, and it adds a bright splash of yellow, as well as a juicy sweet flavor.

 Corn is delicious and healthy, and so very versatile.
 If it’s not already a big part of your diet you might want to consider making some tasty recipes with corn.